Gillan (band): 1979–1981: The glory era

 The album was sufficiently successful to attract more attention and in 1979 the band secured a European deal with Acrobat Records.
 Before a new album was recorded, Byrd was replaced by Bernie Tormé and Barnacle by drummer Mick Underwood, Ian Gillan's former colleague in Episode Six.
 Torme's "screaming guitar" sound fundamentally altered the dynamics and Gillan took a more heavy metal direction.
 This line-up's first album was released as Mr. Universe and contained many re-worked songs from The Japanese Album.
 The album went straight into the UK album charts but stalled as Acrobat Records went bankrupt.
 This led to a multi-album deal with Virgin Records.

 Meanwhile, in Japan, Australia and New Zealand a version of Mr. Universe was released with a different track selection to avoid repeating the Gillan tracks used on the Mr. Universe album.
 Several of the alternative tracks are included on the Japanese Album release.

 The band caught the rise of the NWOBHM at just the right time and the group gained popularity in Europe.

 In 1980 Gillan reached the peak of their success, releasing the album Glory Road, with initial copies containing the free album For Gillan Fans Only.
 However, the band remained unknown in North America and were unable to raise any interest there despite a long and difficult 1980 US tour.

-By 1981 the band members had become disgruntled that their European and Japanese success was not translating into increased financial rewards, and after the Future Shock album, whilst on tour in Germany, Torme left just before the band were due to fly back to the UK to appear on Top of the Pops.
+As with most of the post-Deep Purple bands, money remained very tight.
+By 1981 the band members were beginning to wonder why their European and Japanese success was not translating into increased financial rewards.
+Rumours also circulated that band funds were being diverted to pay for problems with Ian Gillan's failing hotel.
+Following the Future Shock album, whilst on tour in Germany, Torme left, just before the band were due to fly back to the UK to appear on Top of the Pops.

 1982: Struggles and final shows

 Tormé was replaced by White Spirit guitarist Janick Gers (who would later join Iron Maiden) and this line-up released the live/studio double album Double Trouble at the end of 1981.
 In August 1982, the final album Magic followed.
 By this time, tension over money had reached fever pitch and Ian Gillan needed time to have surgery as a result of damage to his vocal cords.
 After the Magic tour, the band performed a final show at the Wembley Arena on 17 December, and then Ian Gillan dissolved the group while he underwent surgery.
 He then accepted an offer to front Black Sabbath to the incredulity of the Gillan band members, particularly McCoy, and the acrimony remains to the present day.

 McCoy subsequently released compilations of studio out-takes to which he had the rights, known as The Gillan Tapes.
-Bernie Tormé and John McCoy collaborated on the GMT band project, releasing two albums in 2006 and 2009.
+Bernie Tormé and John McCoy collaborated on the GMT (Guy McCoy Tormé) band project, releasing two albums in 2006 and 2008.
 Tormé died in 2019, Underwood in 2024.